puppetlabs/puppet-specifications/language/types_values_variables.md

 A `Struct` type is compatible with a `Hash` type both ways, given that the constraints they express are met.
 A `Struct` is a `Collection`, but its size is controlled by the specified named entries.

-`Struct` supports `Optional` values - this means that a matching hash may either have `undef` bound to a key, or that the key is missing.
+A `Struct` key that accepts an `Undef` value also accepts that the key missing is the hash.
 A hash that has keys not specified in the `Struct` will not match.

 An unparameterized `Struct` matches all structs and all hashes.